offlinehacker/errorjs/README.md

 ### Sane predefined errors

-ErrorJS has a list of predefined error defined, that you can reuse while devloping a service.
+ErrorJS has a list of predefined errors, that you can reuse while devloping a service.

 ```javascript
 import {